SofiaKauser/UnSupervised-Machine-Learning/README.md

 # Myopia Clusters

-In this project use unsupervised learning by fitting data to a model and using clustering algorithms to place data into groups.
-Then, create a visualization that shares findings.
+In this project I used unsupervised learning to a model and used clustering algorithms to place data into groups.
+Then, created a visualization that shares the findings.

 ### Finding better ways to predict myopia, or nearsightedness.